How to lose weight with a fatty liver

 - Reduce the sugar, carbohydrate and bad fats in your diet.
 These foods are what creates a fatty liver in the first place.
 Most people with a fatty liver got one because they ate more carbohydrate than their liver could process.
 Carbohydrate rich foods include sugar, flour, bread, pasta, rice, potatoes, breakfast cereals and grains.
 The liver is very proficient at converting these foods into fat.
 The other food that promotes the formation of a fatty liver is omega 6 rich vegetable oil.
 Fried foods and packaged foods like crisps, chips, crackers and cookies are usually full of the wrong fats.

 - Base your diet on vegetables, protein and good fats.
 These foods will keep you feeling full and will keep your blood sugar level stable throughout the day.
 This is very important in order to prevent hypoglycaemia, sugar cravings, foggy head and fatigue.
 Many people trying to lose weight actually don’t eat enough protein and fat.
 They are in such a rush to lose weight and want to reach their goal tomorrow, that they eat too little food.
 This is dangerous territory because you will be at far greater risk of binging on all the wrong foods once you get tired and hungry enough.
 When eating protein rich foods like fish, poultry or red meat, please eat a palm and a half sized portion.
+Whey protein powder is an excellent source of protein that's highly satiating.
+It will help to keep you feeling full for many hours and reduces the risk of sugar cravings.
 Please include good fats in your diet like olive oil, avocados, nuts, seeds and oily fish such as salmon.
 People who don’t eat enough protein and fat usually crave sugar and carbohydrate.
 There is an easy to follow eating plan in my book Fatty Liver: You Can Reverse It.